Open Source Spy: A Questionable Den of Potential Illegal Activity

 Quick Summary of Open Source Spy

-Pros: The video is short.
+The Good: The video is short.
 Yes, that's the absolute best I can say about Open Source Spy.

-Cons: It's a scam!
+The Bad: It's a scam!
 It promotes illegal activity!
 It doesn't seem secure!

-Our Recommendation: If you are serious about making money online, in a legal way that doesn't put you at risk of fraud, then you need proper training, support and guidance, not schemes like Open Source Spy.
+The Bottom Line: If you are serious about making money online, in a legal way that doesn't put you at risk of fraud, then you need proper training, support and guidance, not schemes like Open Source Spy.
 There's only one support network that I would recommend.

 There are certain lines that marketers shouldn’t cross, such as outright lying to people, or promising the something only to deliver a watered down version.